Home

 At the American Numismatic Association Chicago convention in 1920, collector Farran Zerbe proposed that a new coin, preferably a half dollar or a silver dollar, be minted to exemplify America’s commitment to peace and liberty.

 Zerbe’s peace coin proposal was taken to Washington, DC, where it found powerful friends.
-At the same time, the Treasury Department was operating under the provisions of the Pittman Act, a 1918 law authorizing the conversion of up to 350 million silver dollars into bullion form for the purpose of selling it or re-coining into smaller denominations.
+At the same time, the Treasury Department was operating under the provisions of the Pittman Act, a 1918 law authorizing the meltdown of up to 350 million silver dollars into bullion for the purpose of selling it or making into smaller coins.

 Furthermore, for every silver dollar reduced to bullion form, the Pittman Act required the government to purchase newly mined silver to mint into a replacement silver dollar.